-> Measuring success
+Measuring success

 There are a number of ways that you can measure the success of your gully restoration.
+Indicators of success could include:

 - 1. Natural regeneration of plants and trees from seed dropped by vegetation that you have planted or that has been brought into the site by birds and wind - 2.
 The amount of bird and animal life in the gully - 3.
 The extent of weed populations - 4.
 The extent of community ownership of the gully area and the restoration project